-- For frequencies 170MHz we use a lumped element technology, whereby variable capacitors are connected with optimized lengths of coaxial cable.
+- For frequencies from 10MHz to 170MHz we use a lumped element technology, whereby variable capacitors are connected with optimized lengths of coaxial cable.
 To view our Low Frequency Tuners, Click Here!

 Most Focus Passive Tuners use long lasting RF probes which are designed for optimal tuning accuracy and are free of spurious resonances.
 The combination of multiple probes provide ultra wideband coverage in one single tuner.
 All Focus Passive Tuners are LAN controlled and include on-board impedance synthesis firmware.

 For more information on Passive Tuners, visit our youtube channel!

 Focus manufactures electro-mechanical wideband and harmonic Impedance Tuners since 1989.

 An impedance tuner is an apparatus, which generates controllable reflection factor (Impedance) over a certain frequency range.
 Focus uses two basic technologies:

 a) For frequencies from 100MHz to 110GHz (and above) we use the slide screw technique (models Multi Harmonic MPT, wideband (fundamental) CCMT, harmonic rejection PHT), in which a reflective probe (slug) is inserted into the slot of a low loss slotted transmission line (slabline or waveguide).